-as a Church of Ireland parent of a stillborn, i was shocked to read of the shameful stillborn burial practices in Catholic culture history. those poor children were “outside the Pale” in abstract church doctrine and were not “allowed” graveyard burials. instead these sad stillborns were secretly buried near rivers and beaches, without priestly ministration or any succour…
+As a Church of Ireland parent of a stillborn, I was shocked to read of the shameful stillborn burial practices in Catholic Ireland.
+Those poor children were “outside the Pale” in abstract church doctrine, and were not “allowed” graveyard burials.
+Instead these sad stillborns were secretly buried near rivers and beaches, without priestly ministration or any succour…

 Hear that hammer hitting, nailing down your sorrow,

 your still born baby silent, your heavy heart unhallowed,

 O un-baptised baby with such indifferent eyes,

 Guardian angels quietly watch and deeply weep,

 sand pitifully exposes scattered baby bones….

 there’s no human hope to fill such a vacuum,